Daung Yin Pyan Bon Nabay Mhar Sar Yay Loh Htar Chin Dal: Synopsis

 Thet Thet denied all the boys who were interested in her.
 Her refusal included Zaw Myo Khant, who was always by her side.
 Zaw Myo Khant was obsessed with her and started drinking.
 Thet Thet did not care for him at all.
-Zaw Myo Khan always yells at Thel Phyu, who suffers from asthma.
+Zaw Myo Khan always yells at Thel Phyu, who has asthma.
 But Thel Phyu loves him and is humble.
 When Thet Thet met Naing Lin, who had a wife, she was pleased with his words.
 Thet Thet was sincerely friendly with Naing Lin, but she became reluctant as the environment falsely accused her.
 When Naing Lin's wife asked her to back off, she became even angrier and more reluctant.
 Naing Lin's wife, headmistress Daw Tin May Oo was very angry and she slapped Thet Thet on the cheek.
 Thet Thet was even angrier and she did not back down at all, but moved on.
 And she married Naing Lin.
 But Daw Tin May Oo did not divorce Naing Lin.
 Later she calmed down and lived in the same house with Naing Lin and Thet Thet.
 However, Naing Lin also had an affair with singer Mya Moe Thu.
 Thet Thet knew about it and killed both Naing Lin and Mya Moe Thu.
 Finally, Thet Thet repented and wrote a note.